bert2/FParsec.CSharp/README.md

 ## Alternatives

-`FParsec.CSharp` does not wrap all of `FParsec`'s features yet.
+FParsec.CSharp does not wrap all of FParsec's features yet.
 If you need an all-in-one solution then have a look at the following alternatives:

 * [Pidgin](https://github.com/benjamin-hodgson/Pidgin)
   * Can also parse binary data.